bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/js-notes.md

 Description
 -----------

 A wasm module is comprised of a sequence of **sections**.
 Most of these sections are fully specified and validated by the wasm spec, but modules can also contain **custom sections** that are ignored and skipped over during validation.
-(Read [High level structure](https://github.com/WebAssembly/design/blob/master/BinaryEncoding.md#high-level-structure) for information on section structures, and how normal sections (“known sections”) and custom sections are distinguished.)
+(Read [High level structure](https://github.com/WebAssembly/design/blob/master/BinaryEncoding.md#high-level-structure) for information on section structures, and how normal sections ("known sections”) and custom sections are distinguished.)

-This provides developers with a way to include custom data inside wasm modules for other purposes, for example the [name custom section](https://github.com/WebAssembly/design/blob/master/BinaryEncoding.md#name-section), which allows developers to provide names for all the functions and locals in the module (like “symbols” in a native build).
+This provides developers with a way to include custom data inside wasm modules for other purposes, for example the [name custom section](https://github.com/WebAssembly/design/blob/master/BinaryEncoding.md#name-section), which allows developers to provide names for all the functions and locals in the module (like "symbols” in a native build).

 Note that the WebAssembly text format currently doesn’t have a syntax specified for adding new custom sections; you can however add a name section to your wasm during conversion from text format over to .wasm.
 The wast2wasm command available as part of the [wabt tool](https://github.com/webassembly/wabt) has a `--debug-names` option — specify this during conversion to get a .wasm with a names custom section, for example: